What is the Purpose of a Driveway Apron?

 Consider Damage and Maintenance

-t might be no surprise to learn that, like other outdoor structures, driveway aprons can be easily damaged.
-In addition to constant sunlight, your driveway apron material can also be affected by heavy foot traffic or vehicle movements.
+It might be no surprise to learn that, like other outdoor structures, driveway aprons can be easily damaged.
+In addition to constant sunlight, your driveway aprons material can also be affected by heavy foot traffic or vehicle movements.

 • Cracking